vicwomg/pikaraoke/README.md

 `sudo python3 app.py` (pi devices) or `python3 app.py` (other)

-You must run as sudo on pi devices since PiKaraoke uses pygame to control the screen buffer from the console.
+You must run as sudo on pi devices if you are running directly from the console since PiKaraoke uses pygame to control the screen buffer.
+You can probably run as non-sudo from the Raspbian desktop environment, but may need to specify a different download directory than the default with the -d option.

 The app should launch and show the PiKaraoke splash screen and a QR code and a URL.
 Using a device connected to the same wifi network as the Pi, scan this QR code or enter the URL into a browser.
 You are now connected!
 You can start exploring the UI and adding/queuing new songs directly from YouTube.